 Diabetes is a condition that impairs the body’s ability to process blood glucose, otherwise known as blood sugar.
 Diabetes is a condition that impairs the body’s ability to process blood glucose, otherwise known as blood sugar.
 Glucose is important for overall health because it is a critical energy source for the cells in your tissues and muscles.
 The cause of diabetes varies according to the type, but all can lead to excess blood sugar levels.
 When you have an excess of sugar in your blood, it can cause serious health problems.
 There are two chronic diabetes conditions, which are Type I diabetes and Type II diabetes.
-All allergy symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.
+All allergy symptoms should be evaluated by your physician at Midtown general healthcare for an accurate diagnosis and treatment plan and to exclude any serious condition.

 Prediabetes is a potentially reversible condition where your blood sugar levels are higher but are not high enough to be classed as diabetes.
 Pregnancy diabetes or gestational diabetes occurs during pregnancy and can be reversed once the baby is born.